openownership/bodsriskdetection/docs/use-cases/risk-pep-sanctions.md

 By leveraging the inherent graph nature of the BODS ownership model, we are able to push this one step further and identify what we called indirect risks: third parties connected to a target which are themselves politically exposed or sanctioned entities.

-The process of attaching PEP/Sanctions data to BODS records relies on the [Open Sanctions](https://www.opensanctions.org/) dataset, which is commonly used in a variety of Risk & Compliance use cases.
+The process of attaching PEP/Sanctions data to BODS records relies on the [OpenSanctions](https://www.opensanctions.org/) dataset, which is commonly used in a variety of Risk & Compliance use cases.

 [PEP/Sanctions Demo](https://drive.google.com/file/d/1LRqfMuaQriMdqGA8T8jY3Ga6-iwDnHYw/view?usp=drive_link)